Drago-03/Neural-Nexus/README.md

 - Add all the variables from your `.env.local` file
 - Make sure to set `NEXT_PUBLIC_APP_ENV=production`
 - Redeploy your application to apply the changes

+### **MongoDB Configuration for Production**
+- In your Vercel deployment, ensure MongoDB connection string is correctly set
+- Add `MONGODB_URI` and `MONGODB_DB_NAME` to your environment variables
+- If users report profile update errors, check the following:
+  - MongoDB connection string should be clean without unnecessary parameters
+  - The IP allowlist in MongoDB Atlas should include Vercel's deployment IPs
+  - The application includes fallback in-memory storage if the database connection fails
+  - User profiles will be stored temporarily and sync when the database connection is restored
+- For persistent database issues, consider using MongoDB Realm/Atlas App Services for better connectivity

 ## Monitoring and Analytics